+Update:

+EENA Document on "AED

+Mapping & Emergency

+response" sent to all EENA

+members in May 2018.

-White Paper to be sent to all EENA members when ready.
-AED mapping session included in the programme of the EENA Conference 2018.
+Moreover, AED mapping session

+included in the programme of

+the annual EENA Conference

+held on 25-27 April 2018.

 EU LEVEL

 Raise the AED mapping issue at EU-level.